YuLin12345/Sneaker-Notify/README.md

 #
 **Setup:**
+- Make sure you have Python installed: https://www.python.org/
 - Open CMD (Windows) or Terminal (Mac) pip install the requirements above.

 - For Mac, to install MySQL-python.
 Open terminal: